Omega 3 Algae A+E®

 - Do not exceed the recommended dose.

-- Supplements should not replace a varied diet.
+- Dietary supplements should not replace a varied diet.

 - Uno Vita AS does not claim that this product can cure disease.